Who are the Institutional Holders in Fluence Energy Inc. (FLNC)?

-Fluence Energy Inc. (NASDAQ: FLNC) is -49.66% lower on its value in year-to-date trading and has touched a low of $4.96 and a high of $36.71 in the current 52-week trading range.
+Fluence Energy Inc. (NASDAQ: FLNC) is -52.05% lower on its value in year-to-date trading and has touched a low of $4.96 and a high of $36.71 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FLNC stock was last observed hovering at around $19.03 in the last trading session, with the day’s loss setting it -1.13% off its average median price target of $25.50 for the next 12 months.
-It is also 44.06% off the consensus price target high of $32.00 offered by 18 analysts, but current levels are -27.86% lower than the price target low of $14.00 for the same period.
+The FLNC stock was last observed hovering at around $15.47 in the last trading session, with the day’s gains setting it 1.58%.

 5 Undervalued Stocks For 2023